Want to Subdivide Land With A Mortgage? - Take These 5 Steps

 Below we provide Fannie Mae's requirements for evaluating requests to subdivide a property.
 Your lender's requirements may be different, but these are good guidelines for anyone to consider before getting started.
 That's because Freddie Mac and Fannie Mae represent the majority percentage share of all mortgage originations in the US, according to the Federal Housing Finance Agency.
 The full guidelines are available in the Evaluating a Request for the Release, or Partial Release, of Property Securing a Mortgage Loan publication.

 To get started, you must submit a complete Application for Release of Security.
-The application must include the following documention:
+The application must include the following documentation:

 In addition, the following conditions must be satisfied to meet Fannie Mae's requirements to approve a subdivision request: